Effects of coherence on temporal resolution: Concluding remarks

-\emph{Concluding remarks.---} Parameter estimation in the time-frequency domain benefits from quantum-inspired techniques.
 By resorting to mode-selective measurements, sub-pulse-width separations can be estimated with quantum-limited precision for a full range of temporal coherence.
 Seemingly, coherence by itself does not provide a direct metrological advantage in time resolution; incoherent superpositions setting the ultimate limits in all cases.

 However, we stress that coherence can be exploited as an information sorter, distributing information about different parameters into different channels.
 In our case, for small-time delays, all information is accessible from vanishing intensity in the anti-symmetric channel while the bulk of the intensity goes into the symmetric channel, left available for measurements of other relevant physical parameters.